common-workflow-language/common-workflow-language/specification/tool-description.md

 (May be addressed in this draft, or in a later draft)

 * Success/fail field in the output record

+* Adapter flag to indicate input file should be linked or copied to output directory before executing tool.
+Needed to support tools that either want to write files alongside existing files, or modify files in place (update a copy.)

 * Use linked data for classification, using EDAM